-Many students with learning and other disabilities (SWD) perform significantly below their peers in academic achievement on national and state level assessments (Gilmour, Fuchs & Wehby, 2019; Schulte & Stevens, 2015).
-These large achievement gaps, estimated at 1.2 SD (Gilmour et al., 2019), remain stable (Schulte et al., 2016) or worsen over time (Geary, Hoard, Nugent & Bailey, 2012; Judge & Bell, 2010: Vaughn & Wanzek, 2014; Wei, Blackorby & Schiller, 2011), suggesting that SWD are not receiving instruction that addresses their learning needs.
-Observational studies of instruction further support that SWD are not receiving effective instruction aligned with evidence-based practices (EBP; e.g. Boardman, Arguelles, Vaughn, Hughes & Klingner, 2005; McLeskey & Billingsley, 2008; Vaughn, Levy, Coleman & Bos, 2002).
+Many students with learning and other disabilities (SWD) perform significantly below their peers in academic achievement on national- and state-level assessments (Gilmour, Fuchs, & Wehby, 2019; Schulte & Stevens, 2015).
+These large achievement gaps, estimated at 1.2 SD (Gilmour, Fuchs & Wehby, 2019), remain stable (Schulte et al., 2016) or worsen over time (Geary et al., 2012; Judge & Bell, 2010; Vaughn & Wanzek, 2014; Wei et al., 2011), suggesting that SWD are not receiving instruction that addresses their learning needs.
+Observational studies of instruction further support that SWD are not receiving effective instruction aligned with evidence-based practices (EBPs; e.g., Boardman et al., 2005; McLeskey & Billingsley, 2008; Vaughn et al., 2002).

-Explicit instruction is an evidence-based practice (EBP) supported by years of research (Hughes, Morris, Therrien & Benson; 2017; Stockard, Wood, Coughlin & Rasplica Khoury, 2018) as an effective way to improve the achievement of SWD in both reading (Baker, Gersten, Haager, & Dingle, 2006; Smolkowski & Gunn, 2012; Stockard et al., 2018) and math (Doabler et al, 2017; Gersten et al., 2009; Stockard et al., 2018).
-Despite this strong research base, observation studies of special education instructional practice suggest that explicit instruction may not be implemented on a large scale (Ciullo, Lembke, Carlisle, Newman Thomas, Goodwin & Judd, 2016; McKenna, Shin & Ciullo, 2015; Swanson, 2008).
+Explicit instruction (EI) is an EBP supported by years of research (Hughes et al., 2017; Stockard et al., 2018) as an effective way to improve the achievement of SWD in both reading (Baker et al., 2006; Smolkowski & Gunn, 2012; Stockard et al., 2018) and math (Doabler et al., 2017; Gersten et al., 2009; Stockard et al., 2018).
+Despite this strong research base, observation studies of special education instructional practice suggest that EI may not be implemented on a large scale (Ciullo et al., 2016; McKenna et al., 2015; Swanson, 2008).
 This research to practice gap may explain why the achievement and growth of SWD continues to lag behind that of their peers without disabilities.

-Teacher observation systems aligned with desired instructional practices offer one way to improve special education teachers' ability to implement EBPs, like explicit instruction, in the classroom and to address the achievement gap.
+Teacher observation systems aligned with desired instructional practices offer one way to improve special education teachers' ability to implement EBPs, like EI, in the classroom and to address the achievement gap.
 Observation systems can promote teachers' instructional ability by identifying and defining effective practice, incentivizing its use, providing opportunities for feedback and informing professional development needs (Hill & Grossman, 2013; Papay, 2012).
 Emerging evidence supports the effectiveness of observation systems for improving instruction and students' academic outcomes (Dee & Wyckoff, 2015; Steinberg & Sartain, 2015; Taylor & Tyler, 2012).
 However, limited evidence about the use of observation systems to improve special education instructional practices and outcomes for SWD exists.